wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getblockchaininfo.md

 ---
-title: dgb:getblockchaininfo \[POST\]
+title: dgb:getblockchaininfo - DigiByte
-description: Returns an object containing various state info regarding blockchainprocessing.
+description: Example code for the dgb:getblockchaininfo json-rpc method. Сomplete guide on how to use dgb:getblockchaininfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters